 CLICK HERE to listen to Rehsanda’s podcast “Better Late Than Never.”

-This episode is also available to watch on YouTube CLICK HERE
+This episode is also available to watch on video for Patreon members CLICK HERE

 If you enjoyed this episode (obviously share it with a friend!
 But also…) you may also gain something from hearing another story of a ‘wake up call’ from Confidence Coach, Nadine Montaghami.
 Warning, the story is quite intense, but also quite powerful.
 CLICK HERE